ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_token_revocation.md

 Revocation of Refresh Tokens and Access Tokens MUST be supported.

-**Requirements for Data Recipient implementations**

-The Token Revocation End Point, when implemented by the Data Recipient allows a Data Holder to notify the Data Recipient of the revocation of a sharing arrangement by the Customer in totality as required by the ACCC CDR Rules.
-This revocation will have been actioned by the Customer via the Data Holder’s consent dashboard as described in the ACCC CDR Rules.

-Revocation of Access Tokens MUST not be supported.

-Revocation of Refresh Tokens MUST be supported and will be used to notify the Data Recipient of sharing revocation.

-If consent is withdrawn by a Customer in writing or by using the Data Recipient’s dashboard the Data Recipient MUST revoke consent using Data Holder’s implementation.

 **Revoking consent**

-If the Data Holder does not support a CDR Arrangement Revocation End Point, Data Recipients MUST use the Data Holder's Token Revocation End Point with the current Refresh Token to notify the Data Holder.
+Data Recipients MUST use the Data Holder's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Holder when consent is revoked by the consumer via the Data Recipient.

-If the Data Holder does support the CDR Arrangement Revocation End Point, Data Recipients MUST use the Data Holder's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Holder.
+Data Holder's MUST use the Data Recipient's CDR Arrangement Revocation End Point with a valid ``cdr_arrangement_id`` to notify the Data Recipient when consent is revoked by the consumer via the Data Holder.